 People often say “I love you” with as much meaning as “I love chocolate”.
 Besides, it’s pointless trying to figure out what a person means by the words they choose.
 It’s far better to look at their actions.
 An emotionally intelligent person acts with kindness without expecting anything in return.
-Look for the within yourself, your friends, partner and work colleagues.
+Look for the 7 Personality Traits of a Game Changer within yourself, your friends, partner and work colleagues.

 “I Love You” is a Statement of Power

 In his Good Men Project article “Why ‘I Love you, Too’ Means Absolutely Northing (Sorry!),“ Tim Moussau suggests the phrase “I love you” should be a statement of power. he writes:

 “It’s something to say to another because it is meant from within the depths of our heart.
 When we tell someone we love them, it should be organic, brought about because we experience these emotions on a visceral level.”

 This means it goes deeper than receiving a Hallmark card with the right words to make you feel special and loved.

 Having said this phrase to only one man, I made sure that my statement of power was reflected by my actions.
 Each action supported his well-being and career.
 Granted it took me a while to say it and even though he no longer feels the same way, I have absolutely no regrets.
 That’s why I think it’s a great idea to take back the power of this phrase.